What happens to a Hysucat when reaching top speed?

 What happens if you hit something with a hydrofoil?

 One big misconception related to hydrofoils is that the foil will be damaged or fall off if it strikes something in the water.
 Unless the strike is substantial, foil systems are able to withstand considerable abuse before being severely affected.
 However, in the worst case of a high-speed impact with rocks, you will probably lose the hydrofoil instead of ripping off the hulls.
 The construction around the hydrofoil is specially reinforced, so even if it happens for you to hit something, you will not sink.
 Rather, you will continue running with the remaining hydrofoil.
 The foils are made out of stainless steel using US Navy guidelines for impact strength so the foil is probably the strongest part of the boat.

 What happens if you run into sea-weed or any other foreign object?

 No foreign object will ever get stuck between either of the foils because of the enormous vortex created around the hydrofoil.
 The air trapped in the tunnel between the foils will not permit anything to get stuck on the hydrofoil.

 Are the Hydrofoils worth the expense?

-If you consider the up to 40% increase in speed; cost savings on smaller engines while keeping top speed; improved sea-keeping in rough conditions, smoother ride; increased payload carrying capacity with less speed loss; faster acceleration, better response when turning on foils; drier ride in choppy seas, less wake at higher speed; 20-40% reduction in fuel consumption; 20-40% increase in cruising range, then the answer is yes!
+If you consider the 40% increase in speed; cost savings on smaller engines while keeping top speed; improved sea-keeping in rough conditions, leading to an overall smoother ride; increased payload carrying capacity with little speed loss; faster acceleration, better response when turning on foils; drier ride in choppy seas, less wake at higher speed; 20-40% reduction in fuel consumption; 20-40% increase in cruising range, then the answer is yes!